dmml-heriot-watt/group-coursework-dmml_cw/README.md

 ### Dataset description

 ##### Wine Quality Dataset
-The Wine Quality Dataset is a dataset that contains information about the chemical properties of various wines, example below shows the information about the attributes and the data of this dataset.
+The Wine Quality Dataset is a dataset that contains information about the chemical properties of red and white wine, example below shows the information about the attributes and the data of this dataset.

 ##### Fruit 360 Dataset
 Fruits 360 dataset is a dataset that contains images of different fruits with 100 * 100 pixel dimension .
 These images cover different types of fruits.

-Each fruit is shown from various angles and under different lighting conditions, making the dataset representative of real-world scenarios.
+We have only included some fruits(with all images of each fruit) as the whole dataset was taking a lot of memory(to load) and time(to train).
+We have included only one variety of apple(Apple Braeburn) and only fruits with starting letter from A to D.
+Link for sub dataset is [Fruit-360](https://heriotwatt-my.sharepoint.com/personal/pv2008_hw_ac_uk/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fpv2008%5Fhw%5Fac%5Fuk%2FDocuments%2FCW%2Felbow%2Epng&parent=%2Fpersonal%2Fpv2008%5Fhw%5Fac%5Fuk%2FDocuments%2FCW)

 ### Dataset examples
 <!-- Add a couple of example instances and the dataset format -->